 a.
 The anterior posterior ratio of cornea is no longer normal and hence the standard K index of 1.3375 that many of these formulae use may is not correct.

 b.
-If you have measured the net power or total power of cornea with the IOL Master 700 TK or with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.
+If you have measured the net power of cornea with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.

-If you have measured the net power or total power of cornea with the IOL Master 700 TK or with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.
+If you have measured the net power of cornea with Pentacam TNP or TCRP maps, then putting these values into standard IOL power calculation formulae will amount to a double correction.

 While it is not advisable to use standard two variable formulae like Hoffer Q, Holladay I, etc, it is quite interesting to see that the SRK T has fairly perfomed in IOL prediction in such patients.
 It appears that in healthy eyes with steep cornea the SRK T may still underestimate the corneal power and over estimate the IOL power leading to myopic outcome.
 This tendency to recommend a higher IOL power even in steep corneas may work well in keratoconus eyes wherein all other standard IOL formulae lead to hyperopic outcome.